LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/navigation/_index.md

 1. The bottom left corner of the workbook displays the **Data Source** tab, the current **Worksheet**, and three additional icons to create a new worksheet, a new **dashboard**, and a new story.
     - Once you have created one or more worksheets, you can add them or simply use one to create a dashboard of worksheets.
 1. The toolbar located just below the area with `File`, `Data,` `Worksheet`, `Dashboard`, `Analysis`, `Map`, `Format`, and `Help` contains some useful features that will allow you to highlight, rotate your data or columns, or simply download a worksheet, dashboard, or story to your own machine.

+There are many additional features that we will continue to explore in the later readings but for the time being, familiarize yourself with the above basics.
+In the following section we will cover how Tableau handles and interprets data in addition to importing data into the workspace.